husarnet

 If Husarnet instance is not connected to the Husarnet Dashboard, the whitelist (think of it as a crude firewall) and hostname table can only be changed by a local root user.
 All the other configuration can be changed after you join your device to a group.
 Further configuration can be done using one of two ways:

-Husarnet Dashboard: Husarnet Dashboard is a web application that allows users to fully configure how they use Husarnet, including adding and removing networks, adding and removing devices, associationg devices with networks and more.
+Husarnet Dashboard: Husarnet Dashboard is a web application hosted by us, that allows users to fully configure how they use Husarnet, including managing devices, virtual networks and sharing access to your devices with others.

 This is the main development repository for all of the Husarnet Client apps.